Local charitable organizations that All Saints’ supports either financially, by hands-on involvement or both include the following:

 Anchor House works with homeless, runaway and abused children and youth, from birth to 21 years of age, to enable them to utilize their strengths and the support of their families and communities to help create a stable and successful home environment.
 Several parish members participate in a 500-mile long fundraising bicycle ride for Anchor House every summer.

-Crisis Ministry of Mercer County prevents hunger and homelessness by providing food, financial assistance and advocacy for low-income people in Mercer County.
-The parish has supported this important ministry for many years with food donations and contributes personal time to a number of the organization’s initiatives.
-In 2009 we renovated and equipped Crisis Ministry’s distribution facility in Trenton to provide more efficient and sanitary stocking of food and materials destined for its community store.
+Arm In Arm partners with the community to ensure the basic needs of food and housing, and the means to sustain them, for thousands of Mercer County residents of all ages.
+The parish has supported this important ministry for many years with food donations, financial partnership, and contributions of personal time to a number of the organization’s initiatives.
+In 2009 we renovated and equipped Arm In Arm’s distribution facility in Trenton to provide more efficient and sanitary stocking of food and materials destined for its community store.

 Homefront works to end homelessness in Central New Jersey by harnessing the caring, resources and expertise of the community.
 All Saints’ parishioners prepare and deliver meals once a month to homeless families (about 100 persons) housed in motels in Mercer and Burlington Counties through the auspices of HomeFront.
 We also maintain a clothes closet that delivers serviceable clothing to those in need throughout the year and hold a drive to collect Christmas presents for inner city children.
 In 2010 All Saints’ landscaped the yard in back of HomeFront’s Family Preservation Center and erected a pergola to provide mothers with a comfortable and attractive place to sit while supervising their children in an adjacent playground.